May 05, 2020

 Add the curry powder and ground black pepper and cook for a further 3 minutes.

 Put the beef back into the pan, and stir well to coat in the spices.
 Add the lemon juice, coconut milk and beef stock and bring to the boil.
-Reduce heat to low, cover and cook for 2½ hours, or until the beef is very tender and the sauce is reduced.
+Reduce heat to low, cover and cook for 2½ to 3 hours, or until the beef is very tender and the sauce is reduced.
 While cooking, skim any oil that comes to the surface and discard.